wmo/PMLProject/report.md

 ## Training data

 In this step we create a dataframe called `meta` which provides information about the given training data.
-It provides the selection criterata about which columns to include or exclude in the training data.
+It provides the selection criteria about which columns to include or exclude in the training data.

 ```r